dix/atoutscript/cleanZwoXert/README.md

 # cleanZwo.sh

-Removing the `ftpOverride` properties in all the `.zwo` files contained within a given directory and its subdirectories.
+Removing the `ftpOverride` property in all the `.zwo` files contained within a given directory and its subdirectories.

 ## Usage